 When an order changes status in Veeqo we can send a confirmation email to your customers.
 We can do this after an order is Created, Shipped, Cancelled or Refunded.
 You should only enable this when you are ready for Veeqo to start sending emails immediately.

-Make sure your email address is correct.
-Your default email address is used as the sent from address for order confirmation emails (this only applies for Shopify and manually placed orders).
+• Make sure your email address is correct.
 You can edit your email address here.
+Your default email address is used as the sent from address for order confirmation emails from Shopify and manually placed orders.

-We recommend adding your company logo.
-For instructions on how to simply change the company logo check out the Change Email Template Logo article.
+• We recommend adding your company logo.
+For instructions on how to add company branding to Veeqo check out this guide.

 1. Go to Settings